 The Rowland Kudritskaya partnership brings together two of the most exciting, adventurous and colourful artists performing today.

 Pianist Natacha Kudritskaya was born in Perm in the Urals.
 Her parents, both musicians, encouraged her to play the piano.
 Natacha studied in Kiev at the Lysenko School and the Tchaikovsky National Academy of Music.
 She was awarded the Grand Prix by the Safran Foundation for Music and won first prize at the Vibrarté International Music Competition and the Robert Casadesus Prize for her performance of French music, with which she has a great affinity.
 Her recording of works by Rameau in 2012 won great critical acclaim.
 Natacha has emerged as one of the most strikingly original pianists of her generation and in November 2014 she signed an exclusive contract with Universal Music Classics.
-Her first album on the Deutsche Gramophone label, ‘Nocturnes’, is now out on general release.
+Her first album on the Deutsche Gramophone label, ‘Nocturnes’, was released in 2015.